 Pete has been Chair of the Animal Welfare Science Ethics and Law Veterinary Association (AWSELVA) and President of the North of Scotland division of the British Veterinary Association.
 For 6 years he was a trustee of the Animal Welfare Foundation and remains a member of their funding panel.
 He is external examiner in both Animal Life and the Certificate of Advanced Veterinary Practice in animal welfare science, ethics and law at the Dick Vet.
 School in Edinburgh.
 Pete is a Project Advisory Group member for a major European project looking at sustainability of European farming systems through the wider adoption of agroecological processes – UNISECO.
 He chairs the Wild Animal Welfare Committee (WAWC).

-Tim is Professor of Veterinary Epidemiology at the School of Veterinary Medicine, College of Medical, Veterinary and Life Sciences, University of Glasgow.
-He is also the School of Veterinary Medicine Research Convenor.
+Ellie is a lecturer in Veterinary Public Health at the School of Veterinary Medicine, College of Medical, Veterinary and Life Sciences, University of Glasgow.

 Dr Andrew Kitchener